dhruvxr/AI-live-transcriptor/SETUP.md

 ## 🎉 You're Ready!

-Once you've completed these steps, you'll have a fully functional AI Live Transcriptor app running in your VS Code environment.
+Once you've completed these steps, you'll have a fully functional Choom.AI app running in your VS Code environment.
 The app will automatically handle session management, provide real-time transcription, and offer AI-powered features when properly configured with Azure services.

 Happy transcribing! 🎤✨